chanchanooo/thelman-terraform-eks-clusters/README.md

 The terraform plan command is used to create an execution plan.
 Always a good practice to run it before you apply it to see what all resources will be created.

 This will ask you to specify `cluster name` and worker node instance type.

+### IMPORTANT: I modify several file from the original and define default values for all vars, if you need change please see the file variables.tf

+### Note: In the case you use the kodekloud playground, don't have permission for auto scaling, and for default with the changes the configuration create three workers using ec2 instance

 ```
 $ terraform plan